Automation Anywhere stock $3.96 USD

 Frequently asked questions

-- Is Automation Anywhere still a private company?
+- Is Automation Anywhere a public or private company?

 - What is Automation Anywhere's valuation?